 According to research around 6 out of every 10 people in the UK are currently suffering from high cholesterol.
 Unfortunately a large majority of the people are not aware of their condition so are not taking action to remedy it.
 With every year that passes without lifestyle changes and/or medication the high cholesterol levels will continue to rise.
 This can lead to major health problems including heart diseases and stroke.

 High cholesterol can be managed by making changes to your eating habits and lifestyle; however some cases will also require medication.
 The medications most commonly used to treat high cholesterol are statins.
 Lipostat, Pravastatin and Simvastatin are just a few medications that are available at euroClinix without the need to visit your GP.
 You can get statins for high cholesterol by filling in an online consultation form.
-Once a doctor has looked over the form and agreed the medication is right for you it will be discreetly packaged and delivered to your address if you live in London.
-Outside of London the free delivery service will bring your medication to your door the next day so long as the order is placed before 4pm.
+Once a doctor has looked over the form and agreed the medication is right for you it will be discreetly packaged and delivered to your address the next day so long as the order is placed before 4pm.

 euroClinix is an international healthcare provider, offering comprehensive medical services in many different languages.